rantmakes/RBP-Pi/README.md

 Place monitor.html in /var/www/html/.

-Navigate to http://<your-pi-ip>/monitor.html in a browser.
+Navigate to http://YourPi.local/monitor.html in a browser, where YourPi is the host name of your SBC.

 ## RDP Channel Mapping